-Race possesses no inherent desire or motive or will or conscience.
-It does not hate or love.
-It does not possess the ability to discern between good and evil.
-All those things are influenced by our heart not by our melanin.
+Race possesses no inherent desire, motive, will, or conscience.
+It does not hate, it does not love, nor does it possess the ability to discern between good and evil.
+All those things are influenced by our heart, not by our melanin.

 The goal of racial reconciliation must not be only to change laws and policy but to change hearts.